Preimplantation Genetic Testing (PGT)

 • PGT-A is not 100% accurate.
 The accuracy is shown to vary from 90-99% depending on the test type that is used.

-• We still recommend routine prenatal screening after PGT-A.
+• We recommend routine prenatal screening after PGT-A.

 • PGT-A cannot be used for sex selection of the embryo unless there is a pre-existing sex-linked condition in the parents.
 This must be approved by an ethics committee.